WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **On transcript efficiency (Axis a):**

-*   If _Re X_ says "imperfect transcript better than delay," how long do parties actually wait for approval?
+* If *Re X* says "imperfect transcript better than delay," how long do parties actually wait for approval?
 * Do expedited 48-hour services deliver within timeline or face weeks of approval delay?
 * Can parties compel approval when appeal deadlines approach?
 * What happens to those without resources for expedited service?

 **On publication access (Axis b):**

-*   If _Re B and G_ establishes transparency presumption, how often does publication actually happen when parties request it?
+* If *Re B and G* establishes transparency presumption, how often does publication actually happen when parties request it?
 * Do judges proactively consider publication in "mandatory" categories or must parties always apply via Form C2?

-*   How long does publication permission process take?
-(DF-15 fragmentation)
+* How long does publication permission process take? (**DF-15**, §7.1.7 fragmentation)
 * What costs accumulate?
 (Form C2: £258 + legal representation + hearing time)

 **On consent disputes (Axis c):**

-*   If _Griffiths v Tickle_ establishes "right to tell her story," what resources are required to exercise that right?
+* If *Griffiths v Tickle* establishes "right to tell her story," what resources are required to exercise that right?
 * Do objections function as practical vetoes regardless of anonymization quality?
 * How do institutional objections (local authorities, NHS) succeed compared to individual objections?
 * Can self-represented parties overcome objections or does resource asymmetry make this impossible?

 **On design void filling (Dimension d):**

-*   Do parties encounter judicial self-anonymization (DF-8) preventing accountability tracking?
+* Do parties encounter judicial self-anonymization (**DF-8**, §7.1.3.1) preventing accountability tracking?

-*   Do they receive unreasoned refusals (DF-9) preventing effective appeals?
+* Do they receive unreasoned refusals (**DF-9**, §7.1.3.1) preventing effective appeals?
 * How often do refusals get appealed vs. abandoned due to costs?

 **The lived reality gap:** Layer 2 documented what judges say the law is.
 Layer 4 will test whether progressive principles translate into accessible practice—or remain theoretical promises that operational barriers prevent parties from realizing.